kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 Depending on the signer requested, a CertificateSigningRequest may be auto-approved by a
 {{< glossary_tooltip text="controller" term_id="controller" >}}.
 Otherwise, a CertificateSigningRequest must be manually approved either via the REST API (or client-go) or via `kubectl certificate approve`.
-Likewise, a CertificateSigningRequest may also be denied, in which case the configured signer must not sign the request.
+Likewise, a CertificateSigningRequest may also be denied, which tells the configured signer that it must not sign the request.

 Once approved, a signing controller must attempt to sign the request.
 A signer should apply its own policy restrictions, similar to the approval process, on the request to ensure it never signs an invalid request.
-There is currently not a mechanism for a signer implementation to report its inability to sign a request.
 Once the signer has determined that a request should be signed, it must sign the request and store the resulting certificate (and if appropriate, certificate chain) in the `status.certificate` field as PEM-encoded certificates.

 Once the `status.certificate` field has been populated, the request has been completed and clients can now fetch the signed certificate PEM data from the CertificateSigningRequest resource.
+Signers can instead deny certificate signing if the approval conditions are not met.

 In order to reduce the number of old CertificateSigningRequest resources left in a cluster, a garbage collection controller runs periodically.
-Depending on the state of the request, it will automatically delete requests older than a specified duration:
+The garbage collection removes CertificateSigningRequests that have not changed state for some duration:

 * Approved requests: automatically deleted after 1 hour
 * Denied requests: automatically deleted after 1 hour